All Episodes

 So that statement doesn't really surprise me.

-Frustrates a lot of people, as it did our first caller, Marie from Queens.
+Frustrates a lot of people, as it did our first caller, Marie, from Queens.

-So the Dolphins have fined and suspended a player for tweeting a negative comment about a staged event in a reality show.
+Dear Rush, so the Dolphins have fined and suspended a player for tweeting a negative comment about a staged event in a reality show.

 Is that what happened here, Rush?

-Oprah's cameras were in there when the kiss happened?
+The guy sent me the note and said, wait a minute, Oprah's cameras were in there when the kiss happened?

-Oprah's there's a reality show being filmed or taped at that supposed spontaneous moment.
+Oprah's, there's a reality show being filmed or taped at that supposed spontaneous moment.

-That's what I mean by when you find out cameras are someplace that the reality show is being uh taped.
+That's what I mean by when you find out cameras are someplace that the reality show is being taped.

-Uh but I it's odd.
+But it's odd.

-The NFL is not going to tolerate any negativity disagreement, anything contrary from within its own ranks about the Michael Sam story.
+The NFL is not going to tolerate any negativity, disagreement, anything contrary from within its own ranks about the Michael Sam story.

 They're just not.

-And it's I tell you, sending people away to sensitivity training and re-education camp.
+And it's, I tell you, sending people away to sensitivity training and re-education camp, that just creeps me out.

 I don't know if you have to watch videos of what you find horrible.

-I don't know if you have I I have no clue.
+I don't know if you have.

 I haven't been sent yet.